vlad17/vlad17.github.io/_posts/2016-09-17-mapreduce.md

 ### Locality

-The network-scarsity assumption means that the optimal blocking size for the computation should be around the size that the distributed state store uses, to avoid extra low-capacity blocks from being passed around.
+The network-scarcity assumption means that the optimal blocking size for the computation should be around the size that the distributed state store uses, to avoid extra low-capacity blocks from being passed around.
 For GFS, this was 64MB.
 By integrating with GFS, the master is able to schedule map tasks in locations that house the actual data.
 This allows for step (1) from above to avoid any network reads.

 ### Task Granularity